mfractor/mfractor.github.io/docs/image-management/overview.md

-**Use MFractors image management suite to import, delete, optimise and manage the image assets in your iOS and Android apps**
+!!! quote "Use MFractors image management suite to import, delete, optimise and manage the image assets in your iOS and Android apps"

 ## Image Management Tool Suite